Banks still seen as risky five years after start of crisis

-NEW YORK (Reuters) - Investors see big banks as riskier than before the first flames of the financial crisis flared five years ago and probably always will, according to a new report from Moody’s Analytics, a sister company of the bond-rating agency.
+NEW YORK, July 17 (Reuters) - Investors see big banks as riskier than before the first flames of the financial crisis flared five years ago and probably always will, according to a new report from Moody’s Analytics, a sister company of the bond-rating agency.

 Risk premiums for bank debt are “highly unlikely ever to return to their former levels, both in the U.S. and Europe,” according to the report by a team led by David Munves.